Managing Sensory Processing Differences as an Adult

 Woman resting head on hands.
 Title reads Managing Sensory Processing Differences as an Adult

-Following her previous blog which looked at how sensory issues in adults can make aspects of daily life challenging, in this latest blog, SIE’s resident OT and Advanced SI Practitioner, Lelanie Brewer, sets out tips and suggestions for how to manage sensory differences and disorder as an adult.
+Following her previous blog, Living with Sensory Processing Differences as an Adult, which looked at how sensory issues in adults can make aspects of daily life challenging, in this latest blog, SIE’s Dr Lelanie Brewer sets out tips and suggestions for how to manage sensory differences and disorder as an adult.

-In the first instalment, I discussed how sensory differences, including tolerating specific sensory inputs, and coordination difficulties can make some aspects of daily life very challenging.
+In the previous blog, I discussed how sensory differences, including tolerating specific sensory inputs and coordination difficulties, can make some aspects of daily life very challenging.
 This can include everyday tasks such as meal preparation, cleaning, changing your child or doing any kind of work in the house.

-In this second blog, I set out my top tips for managing sensory issues as an adult.
+In this second blog, I look at the potential impact sensory differences can have on an individual's mental health and set out my top tips for managing sensory issues as an adult.

-My first piece of advice is about making choices that help you feel comfortable.
-For example, if you know you enjoy a particular type of food or a particular style of clothing, don’t feel you need to change because of pressure or expectations from others.
+My first piece of advice is about making choices that make your sensory experiences feel comfortable, and to create a sensory-friendly environment.
+For example, if you know you enjoy a particular type of food or food texture, or a particular style of clothing or you're not comfortable with loud noises, don’t feel you need to change because of pressure or expectations from others.
 Part of your profile as an individual is that you know what you like and don’t like - so stick with what works.

 The second important point to consider (which is easier said than done) is to avoid comparing yourself to others or feeling pressured to do something in a particular way.
 One example is weaning for babies.
 There is a lot of pressure on new mums and this pressure can be overwhelming for mums with sensory challenges.